 It’s unfortunate, but there is no “set time” you will need to keep the yellow license plates as your case is unique, and usually, the time is also.
 As long as you have limited driving privileges, which could be six months or much longer, you will have to keep this plate until your driver’s license has been fully reinstated.

-Are Judges Issuing More or Less of these Yellow Plates in Ohio?
+Are Judges Issuing More or Less of These Yellow Plates in Ohio?

 Recently, some Ohio judges seem to be ordering fewer convicted OVI driving suspects to display these yellow “party plates.”